dadi/docs/docs/api/latest.md

 #### Filename clashes

-If the filename of an file being uploaded is the same as an existing file, the new file will have it's name changed by adding the current timestamp:
+If the filename of an file being uploaded is the same as an existing file, the new file will have its name changed by adding the current timestamp:

 * Existing filename: `my-image.jpg`
 * New filename: `test-1480482847099.jpg`

 ### Referencing files from another collection

-Once a file is uploaded, it's identifier can be used to create a reference from another collection.
+Once a file is uploaded, its identifier can be used to create a reference from another collection.
 For this example we have a collection called `books` with the following schema:

 ```json
 {